Chasing the Nachu Caves, Kikuyu

 From Kikuyu, I took a left turn to a dirt road just past the Ruthigiti shopping center.
 “Nachu Secondary Schools” signpost and posters for ’50 by 100 plots of land at Nachu’ were enough assurance that this was the right road.
 Signs of rain made me hurry past a rundown public cemetery, churches, and settlements towards the distant hills and stopped at Nachu Shopping Center.

 This center at a perpendicular intersection of two country roads in Ruthigiti/Lusingeti, Kikuyu constituency is nowhere on digital maps.
 Being a Sunday, most residents were in town.
 Some were shopping, catching up on the local buzz, and others passing by from elsewhere.

 Like in most village towns, there was a salon, a corner Kinyozi playing reggae music, a grocery stand, a bar, and a hotel selling “Chips, Chai, Chapati na Mandazi”.
 Opposite the hotel were youths under a BodaBoda shade.
-Some lying on their motorcycles – on their back such that legs rest on the pillion footpegs on each side and their heads supported by the fuel tank.
+Some lie on their motorcycles – on their back such that their legs rest on the pillion footpegs on each side and their heads supported by the fuel tank.
 The loudspeakers attached to the motorcycles played the latest Kikuyu songs.

 Approaching the hill